exonum/exonum-doc/src/advanced/timestamping-tutorial.md

     }
 ```

-The `handle_timestamp` method takes the hash of a timestamping transaction and
+The `handle_timestamp` method takes the hash of a timestamp and
-checks whether a transaction with this hash exists in the current state of the
+checks whether a timestamp with this hash exists in the current state of the
 blockchain.
 To apply this method, the user needs to know the hash of the
-transaction in question.
+timestamp in question.
 To perform the check, the method makes a snapshot of
 the current state of the blockchain.

 ```rust